The A.W. Mellon Postdoctoral Program

 The program, established in 2010, builds upon interdisciplinary initiatives on campus exploring the broad question, “What is human?”
 These initiatives have been examining the transnational circulations of culture and power on a global landscape, questions of biocultures and biopolitics, and new ways of thinking about media in the context of the digital revolution.

 The A.W.
 Mellon Postdoctoral Program is affiliated with the Center for the Humanities and the Institute for Research in the Humanities.
 A.W.
-Mellon Postdoctoral Fellows are members of the Institute for Research in the Humanities and are also affiliated with a humanities or humanistic social science department in the College of Letters & Science, where they will teach one course per semester.
+Mellon Postdoctoral Fellows are members of the Institute for Research in the Humanities and are also affiliated with a humanities or humanistic social science department in the College of Letters & Science, where they will teach a total of three courses over two years with no teaching in the fist semester of the fellowship.